ElectroMagus/ESP32MX1508/README.md

 ## Objective
 This library is made to simplify the use of MX1508.
 This Arduino Libary only requires a few lines of code to start controlling DC motors with mx1508.
-8, 12, and 16 bit resolution are suppored for control of the motor speed.
+Resolutions of 8, 12, and 16 bits are supported for control of the motor speed.

 ```
 #include <ESP32MX1508.h>